instant-labs/instant-bandit/pages/docs/setup/site-endpoint.md

 If your endpoint returns an error, the `InstantBandit` component will simply show the built-in default, aka the [invariant](../internals/invariant.md).
 This is just your regular site, with no experimental variants shown.

-If your sites endpoint fails, users will just see your existing site with no experimental variations.
+If your sites endpoint fails, visitors will just see your existing site with no experimental variations.